w3c/wai-wcag-em/background-reading.md

 ### Background Reading {#reading}

-The information below, related to web accessibility essentials, evaluation, and WCAG 2 is important for using this methodology.
+The information below, related to accessibility essentials, evaluation, and WCAG 2 is important for using this methodology.
 Evaluators using this methodology are expected to be deeply familiar with all the listed resources:

 #### Web Accessibility Essentials

-The following documents introduce the essential components of web accessibility and explain how people with disabilities use the Web.
-They are critical for understanding the broader context of web accessibility evaluation:
+The following documents introduce the essential components of accessibility and explain how people with disabilities use the Web.
+They are critical for understanding the broader context of accessibility evaluation:

 * [Essential Components of Web Accessibility](https://www.w3.org/WAI/fundamentals/components/)
 * [How People with Disabilities Use the Web](https://www.w3.org/WAI/people-use-web/)